codeincontext/Matrix/readme.md

 This repo is split into 3 sections:

-- Rails - this is the rails bakend, that orchestrates communication between connected clients and pusher
+- Rails - this is the rails backend, that orchestrates communication between connected clients and pusher

 - Mac - the mac software that receives events from pusher, and sends display data to the arduino over serial